Sicilian language: Sicilian School of Poetry

 It was during the reign of Frederick II (or Frederick I of Sicily) between 1198 and 1250, with his patronage of the Sicilian School, that Sicilian became the first of the modern Italic languages to be used as a literary language.
 The influence of the school and the use of Sicilian itself as a poetic language was acknowledged by the two great Tuscan writers of the early Renaissance period, Dante and Petrarch.
 The influence of the Sicilian language should not be underestimated in the eventual formulation of a lingua franca that was to become modern Italian.
 The victory of the Angevin army over the Sicilians at Benevento in 1266 not only marked the end of the 136-year Norman-Swabian reign in Sicily but also effectively ensured that the centre of literary influence would eventually move from Sicily to Tuscany.
 While Sicilian, as both an official and a literary language, would continue to exist for another two centuries, the language would soon follow the fortunes of the kingdom itself in terms of prestige and influence.

 Catalan influence

 Following the Sicilian Vespers of 1282, the kingdom came under the influence of the Crown of Aragon, and the Catalan language (and the closely related Aragonese) added a new layer of vocabulary in the succeeding century.
-For the whole of the 14th century, both Catalan and Sicilian were the official languages of the royal court.
-Sicilian was also used to record the proceedings of the Parliament of Sicily (one of the oldest parliaments in Europe) and for other official purposes.
+For the next 250 years, both Catalan and Sicilian were the official languages of the royal court.
+Sicilian was also used to record the proceedings of the Sicilian Parliament (one of the oldest parliaments in Europe) and for other official purposes.
 While it is often difficult to determine whether a word came directly from Catalan (as opposed to Occitan), the following are likely to be such examples: